paperless-ngx/paperless-ngx/docs/advanced_usage.md

 !!! tip

     When scanning the even numbered pages, you can omit the last empty pages, if there are any.
-For example, if page 6 is empty, you only need to scan pages 4 and 2; if 4 and 6 are empty, only scan page 2.
-Keep in mind that you _cannot_ omit empty pages in the middle; if 2 and 6 have content, but 4 is empty, you still have to scan page 4.
+For example, if page 6 is empty, you only need to scan pages 2 and 4. _Do not_ omit empty pages in the middle of the document.

 ### Things that could go wrong